-Contra Costa County - Within Basin
+Contra Costa County - Within Basin Unincorporated

-Unincorporated
+CC.1 Work with Contra Costa County to define a mutually agreeable process for review of planning and land use proposals on District watershed lands that are within the county's jurisdiction.

-- CC.1 Work with Contra Costa County to define a mutually agreeable process for review of planning and land use proposals on District watershed lands that are within the county's jurisdiction. - CC.2 In coordination with the Community of Canyon and Contra Costa County agencies, develop a coordinated process for land use planning and management and land tenure adjustment to improve the effectiveness of fire protection and other resource management programs. - CC.3 Review the lease for the California Shakespeare Festival facility when it comes up for renewal and evaluate how well it meets the guidelines in this management plan.
-If the lease is renewed, adjust the terms as necessary to meet management guidelines. - CC.44 Coordinate with Contra Costa County on future planning and development of the eastern agricultural interface (i.e., Canyon and Indian Valley areas) to limit degradation of water quality, wildfire hazards, public encroachment, and visual resource degradation at the interface with District watershed lands. - CC.45 Coordinate with Contra Costa County to address water quality issues related to the county pesticide spraying program on roadsides within District reservoir watersheds, particularly San Pablo Dam Road, Bear Creek Road, and Wildcat Canyon Road. - CC.56 Coordinate with nonpoint-source control programs to address water quality concerns. - CC.67 Agree to a policy of nonannexation of privately held parcels within the Briones Hills Agricultural Preservation Area (BHAPA).
+- CC.2 In coordination with the Community of Canyon and Contra Costa County agencies, develop a coordinated process for fire protection and other resource management programs. - CC.3 Coordinate with Contra Costa County on future planning and development of the eastern agricultural interface (i.e., Canyon and Indian Valley areas) to limit degradation of water quality, wildfire hazards, public encroachment, and visual resource degradation at the interface with District watershed lands. - CC.4 Coordinate with Contra Costa County to address water quality issues related to the county pesticide spraying program on roadsides within District reservoir watersheds, particularly San Pablo Dam Road, Bear Creek Road, and Wildcat Canyon Road. - CC.5 Coordinate with nonpoint-source control programs to address water quality concerns. - CC.6 Agree to a policy of non-annexation of privately held parcels within the Briones Hills Agricultural Preservation Area (BHAPA).
 Consistent with the BHAPA, the District may annex parcels owned by the District or other public agencies.
 This guideline would remain in force as long as the BHAPA is in effect.
 Consistent with this guideline, the District endorses the BHAPA agreement.